GottaGetPaid/BAIR-Project-Prototype/README.md

 - Example tool naming: `math_toolkit.sum_of_multiples` where `math_toolkit` is the toolbox and `sum_of_multiples` is the tool.

 Model response
-- If no `GOOGLE_API_KEY` is present or the `google-generativeai` package is not installed, the backend will return a default response: "please insert an api key for a model".
+- If the selected `MODEL_BACKEND` is not configured correctly (e.g., missing API key), the app will return a default message.

 ---